Cache Duration Tuning & Max-Age

 Rate limiters interact unpredictably with cached preflights.
 Token bucket algorithms may exhaust origin quotas before the browser cache expires, while sliding window counters can reject valid cached requests due to IP-level throttling.

 Safe invalidation protocols must account for concurrent client states.
 Rolling header updates require coordinated cache-busting strategies to prevent mixed-policy states across user sessions.
-Review concurrency mapping in Rate limiting impact on preflight caching for production-safe rollout patterns.

-Atomic Cache Invalidation via Header Rotation
+Cache Invalidation via Version-Specific URL Path

 curl -X OPTIONS https://api.example.com/v2/resource \